Description

 - Helps maintain order in busy retail environments and small shops

-- Helps build stronger brand memory through consistent packaging
+- Helps build brand memory through consistent packaging

 - Makes it easier to refill shelves during rush hours and peak seasons

-- Gives customers a clear view of the full biscuit range on offer
+- Gives customers a clear view of the biscuit range on offer

 - Shapes how shoppers remember your biscuit brand’s style and layout